Antyesti: Burial in Hinduism

 Apart from the cremation method, several sects in Hinduism follow the practice of burial of the dead.
 In some sects, the important gurus, swamis or sadhus are buried.
-The preparatory rituals are more or less similar to cremation viz, washing the body, applying vibuthi or chandam on the forehead of the deceased etc., but instead of cremating, the deceased is buried.
+The preparatory rituals are more or less similar to cremation viz, washing the body, applying vibhuti (holy ash) and kumkum or holy paste (sandalwood) on the forehead of the deceased etc., but instead of cremating, the deceased is buried.
 The body is either placed in sleeping position or in some Shaivite and tribal traditions is in Padmasana sitting position with legs folded and arms resting on the thigh simulating meditative position.
 The burial pit is prepared in the community burial ground called Shamshana, usually situated outside the city or village.
 Some affluent will bury their dead in their own field.
-The burial pit for sleeping position is generally three feet width and six feet in length and for sitting position it is three feet by three feet.
+The burial pit for sleeping position is generally three feet wide and six feet long and for sitting position it is three feet by three feet.
 As a thumb rule in all the sects invariable the saints are buried in sitting position in a separate place where later on a Samadhi is built which becomes a place of worship.
 For example, followers of Ayyavazhi sect bury the body, facing the geographic north in a padmasana position, without coffins and it is covered by sand or Namam (sacred soil) as an act austerity for the unfolding of Dharma Yukam.